 “Binge eating of sugary or fatty junk foods, maybe remedied by consuming fat.
 The reason we’re often drawn to junk foods in the first place is often due to a nutritional deficiency.” – Natural News

 This might sound strange after we’ve been told for so long, that fat is bad for us.
-Now, we understand that we need these fats for energy, healthy skin and organs, as well as optimal brian function.
+Now, we understand that we need these fats for energy, healthy skin and organs, as well as optimal brain function.

 Fats are incredibly satisfying to our digestive system, leaving us with less to crave after we eat them.
 Most fat is found in combination with protein; which allows for maximum absorption of their nutrients.
 They may also help reduce your cravings because we’re more likely to feel nourished after eating them.